mikemorris12/UTCDW_Guidebook/_build/html/_sources/Chapter1/chapter1.md

 ## A Note about Statistics

 The downscaling and analysis methods described and implemented in this guidebook make use of fundamental concepts in probability and statistics.
 As such, understanding of these concepts is necessary for understanding the methods presented in Chapter 4.
-Readers with little or no background in statistics are encouraged to review the textbook "Statistical Methods in the Atmospheric Sciences" (Wilks, 2019) ([UofT Libraries Permalink](https://librarysearch.library.utoronto.ca/permalink/01UTORONTO_INST/14bjeso/alma991106867754106196)), particularly Chapters 1-4.
+Readers with little or no background in statistics are encouraged to review the textbook "Statistical Methods in the Atmospheric Sciences" {cite}`wilks_statistical_2011`, particularly Chapters 1-4.